Goa Forward Party quits NDA, cites BJP government’s ‘anti-Goan policies’

 The Goa Forward Party chief wrote a letter to Union Home Minister Amit Shah, saying the National Democratic Alliance has ‘miserably failed’ the people of Goa.

-The Goa Forward Party on Tuesday walked out of the National Democratic Alliance, accusing the Bharatiya Janata Party of bringing “anti-Goan policies” in the state.
+The Goa Forward Party on Tuesday walked out of the National Democratic Alliance, accusing the Bharatiya Janata Party of introducing “anti-Goan policies” in the state.

 “There is no doubt that our relationship with the NDA ended in July 2019, with no room for reconsideration,” Goa Forward Party chief Vijai Sardesai said in a letter addressed to NDA chief and Union Home Minister Amit Shah.
 “So, consistent with our democratic commitments and the will of the people of Goa, we announce the termination of our participation in the NDA.”